federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

   </tr>
 </table>

-### Eateries in the City of Milan
+### Eateries in Milan
-To mark the location of all eateries (i.e., restaurants, bars, cafés, and fast food places) in Milan, I traced the coordinates of all nodes and ways related to the desired amenities and also including the tag pair `key=city`, `value=Milano`.
-The result (_Figure 3.A_) was far from expected: does the sample file really feature so few places?
-As it turned out, amenity elements rarely incorporate the `key=city` tag; rather, they let the coordinates indicate the position:
+To find the location of all eateries (i.e., restaurants, bars, cafés, and fast food places) in Milan, I plotted the coordinates of all nodes and ways that corresponded to such amenities and included the tag pair `key=city`, `value=Milano`.
+The spots, however, were fewer than expected (_Figure 3.A_).
+Why?
+As it turned out, amenity elements rarely feature the `key=city` tag; rather, they let the coordinates indicate the position:
 ```xml
 <node changeset="43304255" id="1301095604" lat="45.4804683" lon="9.1716521"
    timestamp="2016-10-31T13:37:43Z" uid="417672" user="Guidus" version="2">